harisheoran/WebServer-Docker-CI-CD-k8s/README.md

 mkdir -p .github/workflows && cd .github/workflows
 ```

-It triggers the build on code push in main branch.
+It triggers the build-on code push in main branch.

 ```
 name: Create and build docker image to Docker Hub